LeRoy19/Scoutify/README.md

-# Tesi_Spotify
+# Scoutify
-Web App that semplify the navigation between spotify artists
+Web App that semplify the navigation between spotify related artists network and provides a cosine similarity based Recommender System